 Possible side effects of radiofrequency ablation include:

-pain, or prickling after recovery, from nerve damage (less likely than after
+- Feelings of burning, pain, or prickling after recovery, from nerve damage (less likely than after vein stripping surgery).

 How well does it work?

-chances of treatment success are good.
-Radiofrequency closure works well in about 97 out of 100 people who have it.
-That means it doesn't work well in 3 out of 100
+Radiofrequency ablation closes off varicose veins in about 88 out of 100 people.
+That means it doesn't work in about 12 out of 100 people. footnote 1

 For help deciding whether to have a procedure for varicose veins, see: